Truthkey/Birth-by-Sleep-Randomizer/README.md

 # Birth-by-Sleep-Randomizer
 Randomizer for the PC version of Birth by Sleep.

+**IT IS RECOMMENDED TO BACK UP YOUR BBS FILES BEFORE APPLYING PATCHES AS SOMETIMES CANCELING A RANDO PATCH CAN DELETE YOUR BBS PACKAGES.**

 ## Allow Weak Bosses As Enemies
 This is the list of bosses it enables:
 - Cursed Carriage